Use services and databases in Bitbucket Pipelines

 You can define a service that has restricted access as follows:

 definitions: services: redis: image: name: redis:3.2 username: firstname.lastname@example.org password: $DOCKER_PASSWORD

 For more complete example of using docker images from different registries and different formats, see Use Docker images as build environments

 - Maximum of 5 services for a step

 - No REST API for accessing services and logs under pipeline results

 - No mechanism to wait for service startup.

-If you want to run a larger number of small services, running these via Docker run or docker-compose might be a viable alternative.
+If you want to run a larger number of small services, it would be better to use Docker run or docker-compose.